Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Yeah, it's a wild story.

-I think the Wail and Jennings bit was the bit the main me go,
+I think the Wail and Jennings bit was the bit that made me go, all right, I'm listening.

-Intuition gave him the cocoa, I guess.
 So that's the connection there.

 Yeah, right.

-Yeah, wild and Drake.
+Yeah, well done, Drake.

 Thank you so much, Drake.

-Well, now we can move on to everyone's favorite section
+Well, now we can move on to everyone's favorite section of the show,

-where we thank the people that support the show
+where we thank the people that support the show on patreon.com

-on patreon.com slash dogo on pod.
+slash do go on pod.

 Kicking off with the fact quote or question section.

-Fact quote or question.
+Fact, quote, or question.

-And the way this works is if you support us at patreon.com slash dogo on pod,
+And the way this works is if you support us at patreon.com slash do go on pod,

 there's a bunch of different levels.

-Rest in Peace Memorial Edition level.
+This level is the Sydney-Sharnberg deluxe Rest in Peace Memorial Edition level.

-you have to give us a fact or a quote or a question.
+And if you support us on this level, you get to give us a fact, a quote or a question.

 Each week, I'll read out two of them.